PDGA COVID-19 Information and FAQs (Updated Jan. 29, 2021)

 - PDGA Elite Series COVID-19 Requirements and Best Practices

 - The New Normal for Running PDGA-Sanctioned Tournaments

-Will PDGA sanctioning of events continue?
+Will PDGA sanctioning of events continue in my region?

 - Outright Cancel: The PDGA will cancel the event and refund the sanctioning fees.